htb-scepter

 *Evil-WinRM* PS C:\Users\Administrator\Documents>

-And get root.txt
+And get root.txt:

 Cleanup Script runs every 15 min. anoying, but understanding needing for a CTF